 - When it is time to apply for the LMFT license exam, you may submit to the Board for evaluation ALL of the hours that you gained while enrolled in Practicum, including direct client contact, supervision, workshops, paperwork hours, and client-centered advocacy. - For Practicum course credit at Pepperdine, we will evaluate only HOURS of DIRECT CLIENT CONTACT, WEEKS OF SUPERVISION and CLIENT CENTERED ADVOCACY. - HOURS of DIRECT CLIENT CONTACT: The minimum hours of direct client contact required for 6 units of practicum is 225 of which a minimum of 150 hours must be direct client contact.
-PCC Trainees are required to complete a minimum of 280 hours of direct client contact (These hours fulfill graduation requirements but do not count towards the 3,000 hour requirement for licensure).
+PCC Trainees are required to complete a minimum of 280 hours of direct client contact (These hours fulfill graduation requirements but do not count towards the 3,000-hour requirement for licensure).
 For both MFT and PCC Trainees these hours must be supervised during the week they are gained and must fall within the 5:1 ratio.
-This ratio is averaged over the duration of the traineeship. - MINIMUM CLIENT CONTACT PER COURSE: Students need cases to present.
+This ratio is averaged over the duration of the traineeship.

+MINIMUM CLIENT CONTACT PER COURSE: Students need cases to present.
 Given the increase in requirements for hours of clinical experience, the minimum number of client contact hours for the Fall, Spring and Summer terms is 30, 30, and 14.
-If these minimums are not met, the student receives a grade of "In Progress" (or, IP) until the client contact hour requirement is fulfilled. - Further information provided later on this issue. - FLEXIBLE HOURS: As long as 150 client contact plus 75 client centered advocacy hours for LMFT licensure and 280 hours of direct client contact for LPCC licensure are gained by the end of the three practicum courses, and as long as the course minimums for supervision are met, students may accumulate hours in a flexible pattern that suits both their experience and the specifics of their sites. - WEEKS OF SUPERVISION: The minimum number of weeks of supervision is 10 weeks for the Fall and Spring semesters and 5 weeks in the 7-week Summer terms.
+If these minimums are not met, the student receives a grade of "In Progress" (or, IP) until the client contact hour requirement is fulfilled.

+Further information provided later on this issue.

+- FLEXIBLE HOURS: As long as 150 client contact plus 75 client centered advocacy hours for LMFT licensure and 280 hours of direct client contact for LPCC licensure are gained by the end of the three practicum courses, and as long as the course minimums for supervision are met, students may accumulate hours in a flexible pattern that suits both their experience and the specifics of their sites.
+Students pursuing PCC licensure can earn hours after completing 3 terms of practicum and NOT need to enroll in a 4th practicum for 280 hours to count for graduation. - WEEKS OF SUPERVISION: The minimum number of weeks of supervision is 10 weeks for the Fall and Spring semesters and 5 weeks in the 7-week Summer terms.
 These limits allow for a variety of non-scheduled events involving supervisor vacations, client no-shows, illnesses, and so forth.
 (Even though these are fairly relaxed standards, please recall that no hours will count during any week in which there was no supervision.)